StemTBioinf/UNIXWorkshop/index.md

 # You made it!

 Practise makes perfect; go through what you have done here today in your own time to consolidate what your have learnt.
+We will send out a link to a Piazza course for you to get some harder exercises so you can tackle them online together.